OpenNebula/vOneCloud-docs/docs/source/overview/components.rst

 Control Panel and Control Console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Control Panel and Control Console are two components which have the goal of configuring different aspects of the vOneCloud appliance: network, appliance user accounts, OpenNebula (Sunstone) configuration and services.
+The :ref:`Control Panel <control_panel>` is text based wizard accesible through the vCenter console to the vOneCloud appliance and has relevance in the bootstrap process and the configuration of the appliance, whereas the :ref:`Control Console <control_console>` is a slick web interface and is oriented to the configuration of the vOneCloud services as well as used to update to a newer version of vOneCloud.